creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # A Bit About Python Environments

-* Creating a Python **environment** helps us ensure that the libraries we need for one project
+* Creating a Python **environment** helps us ensure that we have different Python setups for different projects.

-* The script took care of this.
-It created a specific **environment** called `gen-ai` and installed the libraries we will need to just that environment.
+* The script did this for us.
+It created a specific **environment** named `gen-ai` and installed the libraries that the code needs for generating images, text, audio, etc.

 ---